linqueta/oban-console/README.md

 To start it, at your console, type `Oban.Console.interactive` and the main menu will open showing the follow options:

 ```
-1. Jobs -> To explore the jobs
+1. Jobs -> Explore the jobs
-2. Queues -> To explore the queues
+2. Queues -> Explore the queues
-3. Profile -> To set or change the profile
+3. Profile -> Set or change the profile
-0. Exit -> To exit the app.
+0. Exit -> Exit the app.
 You can type any char in the menus and if it is not known it'll exit the app.
 ```

 ### Profiles